aj-et/vanilla-javaScript-projects/README.md

 * 20 Web Projects with vanilla JavaScript
 * The Web Developer Bootcamp 2022
 * 100 Days of Code: The Complete Python Programming

+> For markdown syntax guide go to this [link](https://www.markdownguide.org/basic-syntax/).